Last Updated on February 22, 2022

 Nearby to the Galeries Lafayette and so famous that it probably deserves to be higher than a department store on this list (what can I say, I love shopping) is the Palais Garnier.

-This is the main opera house in Paris, decorated in gold and red velvet.
+This is the main Paris opera house, decorated in gold and red velvet.
 The romantic, intricate design is the perfect setting for watching the most dramatic operas and ballets.

 Paris Trip Planning Resources

 Paris is one of my favorite spots I’ve ever traveled to.
 Take a look at some of my posts & external resources for planning the perfect trip:

 If you want to knockout as many landmarks in Paris as you can in the shortest amount of time, consider booking a guided tour with a bus!

 These are designed so you can hop on and off the bus to see the landmarks you’d like around Paris.
 Plus, at 35 euros, it’s a cost-effective way to get around the city and see so much!
 It may be a very touristy thing to do, but if you’re short on time, it’s the best option to get around Paris quickly and easily.

 Which of these Paris landmarks is at the top of your bucket list?